netxms/netxms-doc/admin/advanced.rst

 ----------------------------------

 |product_name| provides possibility to create issues in external helpdesk system
-directly from |product_name| management console, based on pending alarms.
+directly from |product_name| management client, based on pending alarms.
 In this situation |product_name| and external helpdesk system will have synchronized issue workflow.